shopware/store-api-reference/docs/guides/quick-start/work-with-the-cart.md

 ## Deleting items in the cart

-Perform a `DELETE` request to the `/checkout/cart/line-item` endpoint to remove line items from the cart
+Perform a `DELETE` request to the `/checkout/cart/line-item` endpoint to remove line items from the cart.

 ```javascript
 // DELETE /store-api/checkout/cart/line-item